weijiehiew/EGL314/README.md

 **Importing of Libraries**
 <br>

-These are the nessecary libraries we used in order to develop our storytelling show
+These are the necessary libraries we used in order to develop our storytelling show
 ```
 from tkinter import *
 import time